grahamedgecombe/pgzstd/README.markdown

 If you want to override the compression level without using a dictionary, set `dictionary` to `NULL`.

-`zstd_decompress` decompresses the provided Zstandard stream in `data` and returns the uncompressed data.
+`zstd_decompress` decompresses the provided Zstandard frame in `data` and returns the uncompressed data.
 A preset `dictionary`, matching the dictionary used to compress the data, may also be provided.

-`zstd_length` returns the decompressed length of the provided Zstandard stream.
+`zstd_length` returns the decompressed length of the provided Zstandard frame.

 ## Example